techthoughts2/PoshGram/README.md

 #--------------------------------------------------------------------------
 ```

-### Author
+## Author

 [Jake Morrison](https://twitter.com/JakeMorrison) - http://techthoughts.info

-### Contributors
+## Contributors

 [Justin Saylor](https://twitter.com/XJustinSaylorX) - Logo

-### Notes
+## Notes

 * *Why is PowerShell 6.1.0 required? - Why can't I use 5.1?*
   * For new files to be uploaded and sent to a chat via bot, Telegram requires the use of multipart/form-data.
 This is not natively supported in 5.1.
 It is available in 6.0.0, but requires the manual creation of the form.
 6.1.0 introduces native form capabilties.
 Functions that reference a URL, or that only use messenging (**Send-TelegramTextMessage**) are 5.1 compatible.
 However, you would have to pull these functions out seperately if you are absolutely set on using 5.1

 * *I don't want to use PowerShell 6.1.0 because I primarily use 5.1 or lower*
-  * Good news - PowerShell 6.1.0 installs to a completely seperate folder, has a completely different exe (pwsh.exe), and references different module path.
+  * Good news - PowerShell 6.1.0 installs to a completely seperate folder, has a completely different exe (pwsh.exe), and references a different module path.
 This means you can install it on any system and use PoshGram while continuing to use any other version of PowerShell

 * *I want to start using this, but how do I create a Telegram Bot and get a token?*
   * To learn how to create and set up a bot: